 - Failure to properly treat and test water in pools and hot tubs

 - Failure to set and maintain hot water storage temperatures in a range sufficient to eliminate or control the growth of the bacteria

 - Failure to warn of the presence of Legionella

 PROVEN DEFENSE PRACTICES

 Plaintiffs who have been part of an outbreak investigation by the Department of Health likely have a confirmed diagnosis that has been epidemiologically linked to the presence of Legionella at a specific site.
 In some cases the bacteria found at the site will be cultured and genetically linked through DNA to bacteria cultured from the sick plaintiff.
 Even in these cases, liability is not a foregone conclusion.
 Our results demonstrate the cost-efficiencies and other benefits of focusing on standard of care issues instead of questions of fact about contamination, exposure, and causation.
 Our attorneys have experience with proven strategies and tactics for defending Legionnaires’ disease claims, including:

-- Utilizing aggressive discovery motions to expose the weaknesses of a plaintiff’s case; and
+- Using aggressive discovery motions to expose the weaknesses of a plaintiff’s case

 As trusted counselors to leading retail and restaurant corporations, global hospitality companies, major league sports entities, large health care facilities, universities, municipalities, and more, our attorneys regularly assist clients with:

-- Establishing communication channels protected by the “attorney/client” relationship;
+- Establishing communication channels protected by the attorney/client relationship and legal privilege

 Showing 0 of 0 results